open-risk/leontief/README.md

 ## Overall Functionality Objectives

+### Performance versus Usability

-The overall design principle behind Leontief is to strike a balance between usability and performance when working with and/or developing algorithms and tools related to economic input-output systems.
-A key such design decision is to use a user-friendly C++ library for vector, matrix, tensor manipulations that offers a higher-level API similar e.g., to that of Matlab.
+The overall design principle behind Leontief is to strike a balance between _usability_ and _performance_ when working with and/or developing algorithms and tools related to economic input-output systems.
+EEIO systems can vary significantly in size, with the largest models requiring High Performance Computing (HPC) infrastructure to operate.
+Achieving tolerable performance on commodity computing infrastructure while maintaining usability by a wide range of users is not trivial.
+A key design decision in this direction is to use **Eigen**, a user-friendly C++ library for vector, matrix, tensor manipulations that offers a higher-level API similar e.g., to that of Matlab.
+While not as user-friendly as e.g., Python writing standalone scripts to performs various EEIO tasks is relatively straightforward (NB: a Python wrapper might eventually be available).

+### SUT/EEIO and Networek Focus

 Leontief helps with a number of typical tasks in Environmentally Extended Input-Output modeling:

-* Pre-processing Input-Output tables using command line tools and ingesting IO matrices into a C++ environment for further calculations.
+* Pre-processing Input-Output tables using command line tools and ingesting IO or SUT matrices into a C++ environment for further calculations.
 * Solving typical EEIO problems using a library of tested algorithms.

-* Investigating ad-hoc research questions by writing new high-level code in the form scripts.
-In particular emphasize graph-oriented tools and calculations
+Besides standard calculations, Leontief supports investigating ad-hoc research questions by writing new high-level code in the form of scripts.
+In particular we emphasize graph-oriented tools and calculations.

-The current focus of development is around utilizing the FIGARO dataset but all open databases will be integrated in due course.
+> A current focus of development is around utilizing the FIGARO dataset but all open databases will be integrated in due course.

 ## Installation / Workflow